 Prior to the day, all students take English and Maths tests to ensure they are working at Level 2 and above.
 This mirrors the tests many University applicants are given.

 Students then attend a day off site at The Minories, during which they participate in ‘speed dating’ style interviews, observed group discussions, a written task and a final panel interview.
 These are all techniques used by the Universities our students apply to.
 The day is designed to give them the opportunity to practice their skills.
 The feedback from the students reinforced the valuable contribution our University Prep Days give them.
-The Day was supported by the whole Faculty, including admin staff, and the Minories provided an excellent off-site venue.
+The Day was supported by the whole Curriculum Area, including admin staff, and the Minories provided an excellent off-site venue.
 Previous students have specifically requested panel interviews and we are delighted to have been able to offer them this time.
 “The students were all incredibly passionate about their subjects, eager to learn and approached the entire day with a level of professionalism which will serve them well in their chosen careers.”